Applies to England

-The COVID-19 vaccine that you have had has been shown to reduce the chance of you suffering from COVID-19 disease.
-Each vaccine has been tested in more than 20,000 people and many have also been used in many different countries.
+The COVID-19 vaccines that you have had have been shown to reduce the chance of you suffering from severe COVID-19 disease.

-It may take few weeks for your body to build up some protection from the vaccine.
-Like all medicines, no vaccine is completely effective, so you should continue to take recommended precautions to avoid infection.
+It may take a few weeks from the first dose for your body to build up protection.
+Your body should start to respond more quickly (after a few days) after any additional doses.
+Like all medicines, no vaccine is completely effective, so you should continue to take sensible precautions to avoid infection.
 Some people may still get COVID-19 despite having a vaccination, but this should be less severe.

 Please read the product information leaflet for more details on your vaccine, including possible side effects, on the Coronavirus Yellow Card website.
-You can also report suspected side effects on the same website or by downloading the Yellow Card app.
+You can also report suspected side effects on the same website.